dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 The issue with these company structures is that it kills the small ventures.
 Makes it really hard to crowdfund a small little slow company - we need to make a platform that can do this legitimately.
 Until then, we have to follow the rules of the company.

 Might want YC plus a crowdfund.
 YC validates, crowdfund gets a following plus extra cap.
 Then listing publicly gives us liquidity.

+Profit from this company is expressly denied, but profit from a global registry that aim's to attribute to all who contribute, this is your only reward.